Shavz/AirBnB_clone/README.md

 #### For Help:
 ```
 (hbnb)help create
-Create a new instace of a class
+Create a new instance of a class
 (hbnb)
 ```
 #### For standard commands: